build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ## Using our workflow

-Now that we have everything set up, let's create a VPC in each of our accounts.
+Now that we have everything set up, let's create a VPC in each of our environment accounts.
 First, let's create a branch to work on and use our PR workflow to test.
 In the `environments-infra` repo, run the following:

 ```bash
 git checkout -b add-vpc